Search

 Is a duo massage chair the same as an AI massage chair?

 No. Duo refers to the chair having two massage mechanisms.
 AI refers to adaptive logic, sensors, and automatic program behavior.
-For that separate topic, see our AI massage chairs guide.
+A chair can have both, but they are not the same feature.

 Should I focus on duo first when buying a massage chair?

 Usually not by itself.
-Duo is one feature family, but it should be weighed alongside comfort, roller feel, track design, and overall fit.
-For the broader purchase decision, see our massage chair buying guide.
+Duo is one feature family, but it should be weighed alongside comfort, roller feel, track design, body fit, warranty support, and overall value.